Q: When and where will the 12th NCHEP be hosted?

 Q: Can people who are currently incarcerated submit a proposal and present at the conference?

 A: Absolutely.
-Those who are currently incarcerated are encouraged to apply and will be able to participate in the 11th NCHEP via a virtual connection which can be arranged for any of the presentation types.
-Additionally, currently incarcerated scholars will be able to send a pre-recorded presentation, appoint a delegate who will read their work, or take part in a remote three-day session that will be held the week following the in-person NCHEP (November 17-19).
-The details of this extra virtual session, through which we hope to accommodate anyone who cannot travel to Denver, will be announced at the beginning of the Fall.
+Those who are currently incarcerated are encouraged to apply and will be able to participate in the 12th NCHEP via Zoom.
+Additionally, currently incarcerated scholars will be able to send a pre-recorded presentation or appoint a delegate who will read their work.

-A: Notifications of acceptance or decline will be sent in August and September, respectively.
+A: Notifications of acceptance or decline were sent in July.

 Q: How long is a session at NCHEP?